 Subject to these By-laws and the general restrictions set forth in the Governing Regulation governing the expenditures of income, capital and property from the Fund, the Administrators may designate monies to any project by way of loan or grant or both with or without conditions.

 Prior to designating monies to a project, the Administrators shall review any report or comment submitted by any Standing Committee with respect to the application for such monies.
-(Amended 115th Session)

 In respect of the Deceased Clergy's Family Support, the Administrators may (but need not):

-set criteria for reviewing, recommending and approving applications for funding from the Deceased Clergy's Family Support; and/or
+set criteria for reviewing, recommending, and approving applications for funding from the Deceased Clergy's Family Support; and/or

-delegate all or part of the review and recommendation functions for funding from the Deceased Clergy's Family Support to such of the Diocesan officers and staff as the Administrators shall appoint from time to time. ((e) Added 102nd Sess
+delegate all or part of the review and recommendation functions for funding from the Deceased Clergy's Family Support to such of the Diocesan officers and staff as the Administrators shall appoint from time to time.

 Receipt of gifts